gofr-dev/gofr/docs/advanced-guide/websocket/page.md

 ## Configuration Options
 GoFr allows you to customize the WebSocket upgrader with several options.
 You can set these options using the `websocket.NewWSUpgrader` function.
-Here are the list of options you can apply to your websocket upgrader using GoFr.
+Here is the list of options you can apply to your websocket upgrader using GoFr.

 - `HandshakeTimeout (WithHandshakeTimeout)`: Sets the handshake timeout.
 - `ReadBufferSize (WithReadBufferSize)`: Sets the size of the read buffer.